 The digital surface model (DSM) represents the 3D model of the terrain's surface.
 The image processing software exports the digital surface model in the user defined coordinate system and format.
 For enhanced absolute spatial accuracy, ground control points can be introduced.

 The hyperspectral datacube contains the surface reflection orthomosaic images of each single spectral band.
 The spectral range of the COSI-Cam as used in the winter wheat missions is 600 to 900 nm, while the spectral resolution is about 5 to 10 nm.
-For visual display, each band of the hyperspectral hypercube may be displayed one band at a time as a grey scale image, or in combination of three bands at a time as a color composite imageThe false-color image composite provides a quick overview of the terrain vegetation.
-The false-color schema used is:
+For visual display, each band of the hyperspectral hypercube may be displayed one band at a time as a grey scale image, or in combination of three bands at a time as a color composite image.
+The false-color image composite provides a quick overview of the terrain vegetation.
+The false-color composition used is:

 R = band 41 (800 nm; NIR)